michaljach/lama-ios/README.md

 1. Launch the app on your iOS device or simulator
 2. Tap the settings gear icon (⚙️) in the top-left corner
-3. Configure your Ollama endpoint (default: `http://192.168.68.54:11434`)
+3. Configure your preferences:
+   - **Ollama Endpoint**: Set to `https://ollama.com` (default) or your local server URL
+   - **Default Model**: Choose your preferred model (default: `gpt-oss:120b`)
+   - **Temperature**: Adjust response creativity (0.0 - 1.0, default: 0.7)
+   - **Max Tokens**: Set maximum response length (default: 640)
+   - **Web Search**: Enable/disable web search functionality (default: enabled)
-4. Select your preferred model from the available models
+4. Select your preferred model from the model picker when creating a new chat

-**Note**: If running on a simulator, make sure your Ollama server is accessible from the simulator's network.
+**Note**: If running on a simulator with a local Ollama server, make sure your Ollama server is accessible from the simulator's network.
 You may need to use your Mac's IP address instead of `localhost`.

 ## Usage